RachWalm/dog-api/README.md

 #### Dog vaccine viewing

-This can be accessed AUTHORISATION via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/dog_vaccine/)
+This can be accessed via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/dog_vaccine/)

 Fields :
             "id": ,